 Varied wildlife zones and great views over distant mountain and desert scenery make this a pleasant change from the featureless grey-green, sagebrush-covered plains that stretch over much of the state, and the park has one more unusual attraction in the Lehman Caves, a cavern system containing many beautiful limestone formations.
 The caves are visited on guided tours, for which tickets need to be purchased, preferably in advance, but the park as a whole is free to enter.

 The National Park

-Great Basin is probably the least known national park in the southwest, partly as it was created quite recently, in 1986, prior to which only the caverns were officially recognised, as the Lehman Caves National Monument
+Great Basin is probably the least known national park in the Southwest, partly as it was created quite recently, in 1986, prior to which only the caverns were officially recognized, as Lehman Caves National Monument

 and the Guadalupe Mountains

-of Texas, as well as other hills in the Basin and Range landscape of Nevada, Wheeler Peak rises like an great island from the surrounding desert; at higher elevations, moisture increases and the temperature falls, resulting in different plant and wildlife zones over a vertical distance of 7,000 feet.
-The foothills of the park lie at an elevation of 6,000 feet and are part of the Great Basin Desert
+of Texas, as well as other hills in the Basin and Range landscape of Nevada, Wheeler Peak rises like an great island from the surrounding desert; at higher elevations, moisture increases and the temperature falls, resulting in several different plant and wildlife zones, over a vertical distance of 7,000 feet.
+The Snake Range is part of Nevada's Great Basin Desert

 Great Basin National Park is close to US 50

 , supposedly 'The Loneliest Road in America', and the only trans-Nevada route that crosses into Utah for 210 miles, between I-80 in the north and NV 319/UT 56 to the south.
 Just 7 miles from the state border, another lonely road (NV 487) branches off; the park entrance is along a side road near the little town of Baker

 , after which NV 487 continues into Utah, becomes UT 21 and traverses wide-open, empty lands for 120 miles before eventually joining I-15.
 On the west side of the Snake Range, one of the many mountainous ridges that restrict east-west travel in Nevada, is US 93